fredgrott/GWSFluidx/README.md

 so that one does not have the Google Data Binding library if one wants to use it without that library and provide your own binding via either RxJava or Agera.

+Other added stuff includes router functionality to help slim down activities and fragments to read-able biz logic code.
+And added RV extensions such as pre-cahcing of pages/screens.

 # Resources